JacksonH44/NLP-Sentiment-Analysis/README.md

 # Notes

-One of the pickle files, feature_sets.pickle was not abel to be uploaded because it exceed a size of 100mb.
+One of the pickle files, feature_sets.pickle was not able to be uploaded because it exceed a size of 100mb.
 If you want to run the model it should only be a few seconds to run that portion of the code and generate the file.
 I'm trying to find a way around the hard 100mb limit but there doesn't seem a good way.

 # Next Steps